canada-ca/micro-acquisition/_pages/en/index.md

 We want to hear from you!
 If you are having trouble using this website, if you have questions, if you are finding any of our processes confusing.
 Let us know!
-Open an issue on the [Micro-Acquisition repo](https://github.com/canada-ca/micro-acquisition) or send us an email *add link*.
+Open an issue on the [Micro-Acquisition repo](https://github.com/canada-ca/micro-acquisition) or send us an [email](mailto:microacquisition@hrsdc-rhdcc.gc.ca).